 1. Cook a whole chicken in the slow cooker on low for 6-8 hours.

-2. Pick the meat off of the bones to serve (or freez for later meals) and leave the rest of the chicken (giblets, skin and all) in the slow cooker.
+2. Pick the meat off of the bones to serve (or freeze for later meals) and leave the rest of the chicken (giblets, skin and all) in the slow cooker.
 Add enough filtered water to cover the bones.
 (I use about 4 quarts of water, depending on the size of the chicken and the size of the slow cooker.)

 3. Turn the slow cooker to warm, replace the lid and simmer for at least 24 hours.
 (Mine often goes 36 hours.)

 4. Remove the chicken by scooping it into a strainer that is placed over a large bowl or pot.
 The broth will be captured in the bowl or pot below the strainer.

 5. Let it cool and put in containers to refrigerate or freezer OR add salt or seasonings and drink right away.

 6. Return the chicken in the strainer to the slow cooker, add 3-4 quarts of water and repeat the process once or twice again.
 (I usually make 2-3 batches from one whole chicken carcass.)